Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority - The Boston Globe

 “This is just the beginning of reclaiming of our country.
 The fight is ahead but we are breathing fresh air today,” Staszewski said.

-Law and Justice eroded checks and balances to gain more control over state institutions, including the courts, public media, and the electoral process itself.
+Law and Justice has eroded checks and balances to gain more control over state institutions, including the courts, public media and the electoral process itself.

-Turnout Sunday appeared to be even higher than the 63 percent of voters who turned out to for a 1989 that led to the ouster of the communists.

-“It seems that we have broken a record,” said Sylwester Marciniak, the head of the state electoral commission.

-Despite many uncertainties ahead, what appeared certain was that support for the ruling party has shrunk since the last election in 2019, when it won nearly 44 percent of the vote, its popularity dented by high inflation, allegations of cronyism, and bickering with European allies.
+Despite many uncertainties ahead, what appeared certain was that support for the governing party has shrunk since the last election in 2019 when it won nearly 44% of the vote, its popularity dented by high inflation, allegations of cronyism and bickering with European allies.

-If the result holds, it marks a sharp defeat for a ruling party that adopted divisive policies at home, often pushing laws through without trying to build consensus.

-Others saw economic threats in the way the party has governed and believe that high social spending has helped to fuel inflation.

 Advertisement